 Admission and Preadmission Testing

-You should use the PIDC Pavilion main entrance off of Obery Street when you arrive on the day of admission or for pre-admission testing.
+You should use the PIDC Pavilion main entrance off of Obery Street when you arrive on the day of admission.
 You will be directed to the patient registration area to complete any other required forms.
 Please remember to bring your Medicare/Medicaid or private health insurance card or other forms with you.

 What to Bring